tnbezue/yaooc/README.md

 # Yet Another Object Oriented C (yaooc)

-As the name suggests, YAOOC is another framework to make C a bit more like C++ -- new, delete, string class, vector, map, iterators, etc.
+In the beginning, YAOOC was another framework to make C a bit more like C++ -- new, delete, string class, vector, map, iterators, exceptions, etc.

-It also adds features that are found in scripting languages.
-For example, the string class has methods such as split and chomp.
+It has morphed into a "compiler".
+It translates a YAOOC file (syntax is a cross between C and C++) into a C source and header file.
+In the future (distant future), it will be capable of "compiling" C++ code into C (similar to cfront).
+This will be useful to C compilers that don't support C++ (i.e., tiny C compiler).

 To get an idea of the features, review the tutorial (doc/yaooc/tutorial).
 Each lesson is only one or two pages.
 The entire tutorial should take 30-45 minutes to complete.